 Prince Henry the Navigator’s frequent presence during the early days of Atlantic navigation and the discovery of the African coast to the Gulf of Guinea has forever linked this charming fishing port with the Age of Discoveries.

-Nearby, at one of the most westerly points of the European continent (after Cabo da Roca), is the Cape of São Vicente, a sacred site for the Romans, who named it Promontorium Sacrum, offering a vast horizon of sea and sky.
+Nearby, at one of the most westerly points of the European continent (after Cabo da Roca), is the Cape of S. Vicente (a sacred place for the Romans, who named it Promontorium Sacrum), opening onto a vast horizon of sea and sky.

 The town’s historical center features several interesting buildings, particularly the Fortress (built between 1599 and 1602 to defend against pirate attacks), the Parish Church, and the Lighthouse of Cabo Sardão, constructed at the beginning of the 20th century.

-Lagos - Lagos has a rich history tied to the sea.
-Its original name, Lacobriga, reflects its Celtic origins around 2000 BC.
-Following the Celts, the Phoenicians, Greeks, and Carthaginians arrived, but it was the Romans who brought growth and prosperity.
-The Moors built walls around Lagos in the 10th century, naming it Zawaia, until the Christians conquered it in 1249, integrating it into Portuguese territory.
+Lagos - Lagos has a rich history connected to the sea.
+Its original name, Lacobriga, reflects the Celtic origin of its first inhabitants around 2000 BC.
+Following them were the Phoenicians, Greeks, and Carthaginians, but it was the Romans who brought growth and prosperity to the town.
+The Moors built walls around Lagos in the 10th century and named it Zawaia.
+They remained until the town was conquered by Christians in 1249, becoming part of Portuguese territory.

-The 15th century marked a golden age for Lagos, with its involvement in the Age of Discoveries.
-Its port, directly across from Africa, became a major departure and arrival point for ships exploring the continent.
-As a trading center for exotic products like ivory, gold, and silver from Africa, Lagos saw a dramatic increase in houses, traders, and monuments.
+The 15th century was a golden age for Lagos, with its involvement in the Age of Discoveries.
+Due to its location across from Africa, it became a major departure and arrival point for ships exploring the continent.
+As a trading center for exotic products, including ivory, gold, and silver from Africa, Lagos saw a dramatic increase in houses, traders, and monuments.

-New walls were built in the 16th century to accommodate the city’s expansion, and from 1572, Lagos became the bishopric’s seat and the Algarve governors’ official residence.
-These defenses were further strengthened in the 17th century with strategic forts.
+New walls were built in the 16th century to accommodate the city’s expansion, and from 1572, Lagos became the seat of the bishopric and the official residence of the Algarve governors.
+These defenses were further strengthened in the 17th century with a series of forts at strategic points.
 The 1755 earthquake and subsequent seaquake destroyed much of the city, which only began to recover in the 19th century with the canned fish industry and increased trade.
-Today, Lagos is a vibrant city proud of its past.
+Today, Lagos is a vibrant city, proud of its past.

 Lagos to Faro driving along Coastline

-Portimao - Situated at the River Arade estuary, Portimão is renowned for its excellent sandy beaches with warm, calm waters, making it a popular holiday destination.
+Portimao - Situated at the estuary of the River Arade, Portimão is renowned for its excellent sandy beaches with warm, calm waters, making it a popular holiday destination.

 Don’t miss the simply styled Chapel of São José de Alcalar or the impressive Church of Nossa Senhora da Conceição (Our Lady of the Immaculate Conception), built in the 15th century on a hill, standing out in the city’s skyline.
-Although damaged by the 1755 earthquake, it retains its beautiful original Gothic portal.
+It was damaged by the 1755 earthquake but retains its beautiful original Gothic portal.
 For a break, rest in the shade of the trees in the Manuel Bivar Garden to watch fishing boats and pleasure craft sail by, or stroll along the lively Marina promenade.

-Faro - During the Roman period, this region developed and gained prominence as Civitas Ossobonensis, with borders extending to modern Tavira, including towns with specific productive, rural, and maritime functions.
+Faro - During the Roman period, this region developed and gained prominence, known as Civitas Ossobonensis, with borders stretching to modern Tavira and including towns with specific productive, rural, and maritime functions.

-This historical past is evident in archaeological finds displayed at the Infante D. Henrique (Prince Henry the Navigator) Archaeological Museum and the Milreu Ruins in Faro’s suburbs.
+This historical past is evident in archaeological finds in the city, now displayed in the Infante D. Henrique (Prince Henry the Navigator) Archaeological Museum and the Milreu Ruins in Faro’s suburbs.

-In the 9th century, the town was renamed Saint Mary Ibn Harun after the ruling Arab family.
-The name evolved into Faro.
+In the 9th century, the town was renamed Saint Mary Ibn Harun after the Arab family governing the region, eventually becoming Faro.
 During Muslim rule, Christian religious practices were allowed, hence “Saint Mary” remained part of the name.
 Archaeological remains from that period, including the Arab Gateway (part of the Arco da Vila (Town Arch)), recall one of the entries into the walled center, known as Vila-Adentro (Inner Town).

-Vila-Adentro was returned to Christian rule in 1249, during Afonso III’s reign.
-The Sé Cathedral was built on the former Mosque site, and the walls were reinforced to signify new rulers.
+Vila-Adentro was definitively returned to Christian rule in 1249, during Afonso III’s reign.
+The Sé Cathedral was built on the former Mosque site, and the walls were reinforced to highlight the new rulers.

-In the 16th century, Faro became a significant trading center in the Algarve, maintaining this role for centuries.
+In the 16th century, Faro became an important trading center in the Algarve, a role it maintained for centuries.
 It became a city in 1540, and the Bishopdom, formerly in Silves, was relocated to Faro.
-Many religious monuments date from this period, reflecting economic wealth in the artistic grace of the Church of Misericórdia (Compassion) and the convents of Saint Francis, Nossa Senhora da Assunção (Our Lady of the Assumption - now the Infante D. Henrique Archaeological Museum), Santiago Maior, and Saint Anthony of Capuchin.
+Many of the city’s religious monuments date from this period, reflecting economic wealth in the artistic grace of the Church of Misericórdia (Compassion) and the convents of Saint Francis, Nossa Senhora da Assunção (Our Lady of the Assumption - now the Infante D. Henrique Archaeological Museum), Santiago Maior, and Saint Anthony of Capuchin.

 Olhao - To uncover Olhão’s hidden charm, climb to the top of the main church tower, the highest point.
 From there, see the hundreds of roof terraces - the “açoteias” - typical of the Algarve, creating a unique urban panorama, as if a multitude of cubes were scattered across a flat surface, their regular shapes repeating in three dimensions.

-Back at ground level, wander through the fishermen’s quarter, between the quay on the Ria Formosa and the city’s earth defined by the main church.
-The small, white houses have walls topped with geometric decoration, effectively the verandas of the roof terraces.
-The streets bordering Avenida da República, a symbol of urban development at the turn of the century, reflect a city of industrialists and ship-owners who prospered from fish processing and trade, displaying their wealth with verandas, tiles, carved stonework, and wrought iron.
+Back at ground level, wander through the fishermen’s quarter, between the quay on the Ria Formosa and the city defined by the main church.
+The houses here are small and white, with walls topped by bands of geometric decoration that form the verandas of the roof terraces.
+The streets bordering Avenida da República, a symbol of urban development at the turn of the century, reflect a city of industrialists and ship-owners who grew rich from fish processing and trade, displaying their wealth with verandas, tiles, carved stonework, and wrought iron.

-End your Olhão tour in the refreshing gardens and open-air cafés along the long quayside.
-But first, immerse yourself in the market’s colorful atmosphere, where stands sell fish straight from the sea, fresh vegetables, and sweet fruit from inland farms.
+Any tour of Olhão should end among the refreshing gardens and open-air cafés along the long quayside.
+But first, take a few minutes to immerse yourself in the colorful market atmosphere, where stands sell fish straight from the sea, fresh vegetables, and sweet fruit from the interior farms.

-If time permits, take regular boat connections to the islands of Armona and Culatra, offering a chance to explore the Ria and visit its attractive beaches.
+If time allows, regular boat connections to the islands of Armona and Culatra offer an opportunity to explore the Ria and visit its attractive beaches.

 Tavira - In the Algarve, archaeological remains trace settlement back over 6,000 years.
-However, under the Roman Empire, the southern coastline was more organized.
+However, it was under the Roman Empire that the southern coastline was settled more systematically.
 The city of Balsa was established in the 1st century AD on the route between Ossonoba (Faro) and Baesuris (Castro Marim), focusing on fishing and fish salting.
-Benefiting from a favorable location between the Algarvian hills and the Gilão River, it was also chosen by the Moors for settlement between the 8th and 9th centuries, named “Tabira,” the root of Tavira.
-However, no conclusive evidence links Balsa and Tabira to the same site.
+Benefiting from a favorable geographical location between the Algarvian hills and the Gilão River, it was also chosen by the Moors for settlement between the 8th and 9th centuries, named “Tabira,” the root of the current Tavira.
+However, there is no conclusive evidence linking Balsa and Tabira to the exact same site.

 A period of great expansion began in the 15th century after the Conquest of Ceuta in 1415, leading to the Voyages of Discovery.
-Tavira became an important fishing port, supporting armies and armadas defending the Portuguese coast and coastal cities conquered in North Africa.
-It exported salted fish, dried fruits, wine, and other products.
-In 1489, King João II resided here for several months, and in 1520 it became a city under Manuel I. This royal patronage is reflected in the architectural heritage and city expansion.
+It became an important fishing port, supporting armies and armadas defending the Portuguese coast and coastal cities conquered north of Africa.
+It further exported salted fish, dried fruits, wine, and other products.
+In 1489, King João II resided here for several months, and in 1520 it became a city under Manuel I. This royal patronage was reflected in the architectural heritage and the city’s expansion.

-Along the riverbanks and main thoroughfares, humble families resided, while the nobility chose the center to be close to political and administrative powers in the Castle.
+Along the riverbanks and main thoroughfares, more humble families settled, while the nobility chose the center to be close to the political and administrative powers in the Castle.
 The Church of Misericórdia (Compassion) remains as a witness to those times.

 In the 17th century, Tavira remained a major commercial center in the Algarve.
 Much of the cultural heritage from this period reveals a profound religious influence.
 Today, there are 21 churches in the city, including highlights like the Church of São Paulo (Saint Paul), the Church of Santo António (Saint Anthony), the Church of Carmo (Carmel), and the Church of São Francisco (Saint Francis).